flamsanct/comdocs/polygon/README.md

-# Hello world!
+# Using Polygon

-First article testing happening here.
+We're talking about polygon here.